Indian Butternut Squash Curry is a delicious vegan curry simmered with fragrant spices and rich coconut milk.

 - Add coconut milk and simmer.

 You can freeze this curry.
 The texture of the coconut milk may turn a bit grainy after thawing, but the amazing flavor will remain the same.
-Store tightly covered in the freezer for up to three months.
+Store in an airtight container in the freezer for up to three months.

 Wine Pairings with Curry: